ITR Filing Deadline Missed? Last chance to claim your tax refund. File Belated Return

 • Deductions under Chapter VI A of the Income Tax Act like Section 80C, 80D, 80TTA, etc.

-• Deduction for home loan interest paid for self-owned house property under Sections 24 (b) and Section 80EEA
+• Deduction for home loan interest paid for self-owned house property under Sections 24 (b) and Section 80EEA.

-For more details pls check here. https://tax2win.in/guide/income-tax-slab-rates-updated
+For more details please check here. https://tax2win.in/guide/income-tax-slab-rates-updated

-Which exemptions and deductions are still available under the new tax regime?
+Which Exemptions and deductions are still available under the new tax regime?

 The following deductions and exemptions are still available under the new tax regime –